Skip to main content Skip to footer

 Having a mental health condition or emotional challenges can be isolating.
 Group therapy helps you to see that you are not alone in your struggle.

 Groups can act as a support network and a sounding board.
-Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.
+Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge and hold you accountable along the way.
 Many people find it helpful to participate in both group therapy and individual psychotherapy.
 Participating in both types of psychotherapy can boost your chances of making valuable, lasting changes.
-If you've been involved in individual psychotherapy and your progress has stalled, joining a group may jump-start your personal growth
+If you've been involved in individual psychotherapy and your progress has stalled, joining a group may jump-start your personal growth.

 Confidentiality is an important part of the ground rules for group therapy.
 However, there's no absolute guarantee of privacy when sharing with others, so use common sense when divulging personal information.
 That said, remember that you're not the only one sharing your personal story.
 Groups work best where there is open and honest communication between members.